danth6961/tsp-rebalance-app/Project_Handoff.md

 - applies asymmetric volatility and strong DXY adjustments
 - determines IFT eligibility

+Important:
-Important: `engine.py` should use the same baseline regime allocations as `constants.py`.
-Its emergency and F Fund overlay logic are still important and should remain intact.
+- `engine.py` should use the same baseline regime allocations as `constants.py`
+- emergency and F Fund overlay logic should remain intact
+- the current IFT gating logic still needs review if you want it stricter and more conservative

 ### `data_sources.py`
 External data acquisition.